2.3 Voluntary Agencies and Sports, Cultural and Recreational Activities

 It is important to recognise that ensuring adults are safe to work with children and young people, does not stop at the end of the recruitment process.
 You should have in place processes that monitor and provide support to staff including a full induction process and adequate supervision levels.
 You must also ensure that all working procedures are risk assessed and have clear procedures in place e.g. use of mobile phones.

-The NSCB is developing a guidance document to support organisations in developing safer staffing practices.
+The NSCP is developing a guidance document to support organisations in developing safer staffing practices.

 2.4 Whistle blowing